QuentinThierry/Cub3D/Cub3d_bonus/README.md

 <!-- - need check sound if receptacle or no to get the next texture -->
 <!-- - music during the exit door ?? -->

+Global :
+replace all my_mlx_pixel_put by its simplier version